Day 1: Thursday, May 16

 Tendon Health: Diagnostic Imaging Tools and Techniques

-Jarrod Antflick, Jill Cook, Scott Epsley, Ogonna Kenechi Nwawka, Jesse Wright—moderated by Wiemi Douoguih
+Jarrod Antflick, Jill Cook, Scott Epsley, Ogonna Kenechi Nwawka—moderated by Wiemi Douoguih

 Description

-While health and performance professionals in professional sport are accustomed to treating tendinopathies, these common injuries that affect basketball players of all ages can still be challenging to classify.
-Among the most challenging aspects of the injury is the difficulty of truly analyzing or quantifying tendon health in elite athlete populations.
+While tendinopathies are commonly treated amongst health and performance professionals, the ubiquitous injuries that affect basketball players of all ages can still be challenging to classify.
+Arguably most challenging is the ability to truly analyze tendon health in elite athlete populations.
 This panel will discuss different approaches for assessing tendon health using diagnostic imaging and other evaluative techniques and tools.

 9:50 AM